B-Tarik/fcc-projects_Issue-tracker/README.md

 # Issue Tracker
 ### About the project

-it's a freecodecamp project in the "Information Security and Quality Assurance Projects" module, you have to build a back-end that will receive a measuring unit and return a json response containing the converted unit.
+it's a freecodecamp project in the "Information Security and Quality Assurance Projects" module, you have to build a back-end that can store and manage issues sent by users.

 bonus*:
 - Front-end using React